 “I’ll never forget watching CNBC announce the imminent demise of our largest client.
 There was so little any of us could do.
 It felt like we were a barnacle on the Titanic.
 Nothing we did, or could do, would have an impact on the ultimate outcome.
 I felt so badly for my friends and partners at the client organization.
 I felt so sad for all of us.
 It was a suddenly devastating time.
 A few months later, I was starting my own business.
 I was seeing how the world was changing and customers were gaining more direct access to brands through social media.
 That business is the one I still run today.”

 We asked Jeannie what her dream is for the customer experience once the pandemic is behind us.
 She responded, “As we navigate this new world, I see opportunities for brands to be more transparent and authentic with customers than they’ve ever been.
 Today, customers and brands are being honest.
 It’s leading to more forgiving relationships.
+For example, you can buy generic stromectol.
 This level of authenticity doesn’t have to be a short-term situation.
 Customers are seeing brands as they really are.
 Organizations are made up of individual people doing their best.
 Customers are asking for help instead of demanding unreasonable perks.
 Both sides are giving each other the benefit of the doubt.
 On the other side of this, whatever that is and whenever that becomes reality, customer experience will be changed to reflect what so many brands have touted but not lived.
 Authentic, human relationships will prevail.”